Muscle hypertrophy: Strength training

+Blood flow restriction (BFR) training

+Another form of training that has been researched in terms of inducing muscle hypertrophy is blood flow restriction training (BFR).
+BFR training involves the use of cuffs or bands to partially restrict blood flow to the working muscles during low-load resistance exercise.
+This method has been shown to induce hypertrophy comparable to traditional high-load training, likely due to mechanical tension and muscle fiber recruitment.
+BFR training is particularly useful for individuals who cannot tolerate high mechanical loads, such as those recovering from injury or older adults.

 Anaerobic training

 The best approach to specifically achieve muscle growth remains controversial (as opposed to focusing on gaining strength, power, or endurance); it was generally considered that consistent anaerobic strength training will produce hypertrophy over the long term, in addition to its effects on muscular strength and endurance.
 Muscular hypertrophy can be increased through strength training and other short-duration, high-intensity anaerobic exercises.
 Lower-intensity, longer-duration aerobic exercise generally does not result in very effective tissue hypertrophy; instead, endurance athletes enhance storage of fats and carbohydrates within the muscles, as well as neovascularization.

 Temporary swelling

 During a workout, increased blood flow to metabolically active areas causes muscles to temporarily increase in size.
-This phenomenon is referred to as transient hypertrophy, or more commonly known as being "pumped up" or getting "a pump."
+This phenomenon is referred to as transient hypertrophy, or more commonly known as being "pumped up" or getting "a pump".
 About two hours after a workout and typically for seven to eleven days, muscles swell due to an inflammation response as tissue damage is repaired.
 Longer-term hypertrophy occurs due to more permanent changes in muscle structure.
+After a workout involving eccentric (lengthening) contractions, muscle swelling peaks around the 4th to 5th day post-exercise and then gradually returns to baseline over about 7 to 11 days.

+Hirono et al. explained the causes of muscle swelling:"Muscle swelling occurs as a result of the following: